Our Experience On A Kawartha Lakes Ontario Day Trip In The Summer Of Covid-19

 A Safe Experience In The Summer Of Covid-19

 In the summer of Covid-19 we did our first day trip to the Lake Erie region.
 It was early in the re-opening of Ontario and we were concerned with what looked like a pretty lax attitude about the virus risk.
 We really worried about what it might be like later in the summer as Ontario reached Stage 3.
-So we approached this day trip to the Kawartha Lakes region with a bit of concern.
+So we approached this day trip to the Kawartha Lakes region with a bit of concern about even travelling locally.

 Masks were not universally mandated for the whole province of Ontario.
 Each region made its own mask rules based on local infection levels and risk tolerance.
 But as we travelled through the Kawartha Lakes area, we were pleased when we saw the high level of mask use.
 Even the bear had a mask.